noahc3/Homebrew-Guide/usingcfw/installnsps/installnsps-nsusbloader.rst

 Install NSPs over USB (NS-USBLoader)
 ====================================

 This guide will teach you how to setup the unofficial NS-USBLoader USB installer for Goldleaf.
-This guide requires Java, but the end result is much better than standard Goldtree.
+This guide requires Java, but the end result is better than standard Goldtree.
 NS-USBLoader will work on Windows, OSX and Linux.

 .. note::
    If something goes wrong or you need help, check `troubleshooting </troubleshooting.html>`__.